 selenium

-Selenium is an essential trace mineral that plays an important role in human health, including maintaining healthy hair.
-It contributes to the body's antioxidant defense by supporting the activity of selenoproteins, which protect cells from oxidative stress and free radical damage.
+Selenium is an essential trace element that plays a vital role in human health, including maintaining healthy hair.
+It contributes to the body's antioxidant defense by supporting the activity of selenoproteins, which protect cells from oxidative stress and damage caused by free radicals.
 These antioxidant properties of selenium are particularly important for the scalp and the Hair follicles, as they can help prevent hair loss and promote hair health.

 Selenium and hair health

-• Protection from Damage : Selenium helps protect the hair and scalp from environmental damage by combating oxidative damage.
+• Protection against damage : Selenium helps protect hair and scalp from environmental damage by combating oxidative damage.

 • Hair growth : Although direct evidence is limited, some studies suggest that selenium may help regulate hormones that affect hair growth.

-• Dandruff and scalp health : Selenium is used in many anti-dandruff shampoos because it helps fight the yeasts that are often responsible for dandruff.
+• Dandruff and scalp health : Selenium is used in many anti-dandruff shampoos because it helps fight the yeast fungi that are often responsible for dandruff.

 Selenium deficiency and hair health

-A lack of selenium can lead to various health problems, including impaired hair health.
-Symptoms of selenium deficiency can include hair loss, weaker immune function, and reduced thyroid function, all of which can indirectly affect hair health and growth.
+A selenium deficiency can lead to various health problems, including impaired hair health.
+Symptoms of a selenium deficiency can include hair loss, weakened immune function, and reduced thyroid function, all of which can indirectly affect hair health and growth.

 • Meat (especially organs like liver)